 We have an archive of how far we’ve come along.
 If you’d like to access anything prior our latest annual report, please contact us.
 The annual report can be accessed here: Annual report 2013

-Capital City Youth Services is a private, non-profit corporation, funded in part by United Way of the Big Bend, the Florida Department of Juvenile Justice (via The Florida Network of Youth and Family Services, Florida Department of Children and Family Services, via Big Bend Community Based Care), United States Department of Health and Human Services, Department of Education, Leon County, City of Tallahassee, and private donations.
-Capital City Youth Services is a member of the Florida Network of Youth and Family Services, The Youth and Family Services Network, and the National Network for Youth.
+Capital City Youth Services is a private, non-profit corporation, funded in part by United Way of the Big Bend, the Florida Department of Juvenile Justice (via The Florida Network of Youth and Family Services, Florida Department of Children and Family Services, via Big Bend Community Based Care), United States Department of Health and Human Services, Florida Department of Agriculture and Consumer Services, Leon County, City of Tallahassee, and private donations.
+Capital City Youth Services is a member of the Florida Network of Youth and Family Services and the National Network for Youth.

 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE WITHIN THE STATE.
 1-(800)435-7352.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.